JesusJoey/leetcode/README.md

 # leetcode
-## Solutions for some typical leetcode problems
+## Java Solutions for some typical leetcode problems